jlowcode/databasejoin/README_EN.md

    ```

 In the above example, the {thistable}.view_level is the element of your lists element that stores the Joomla viewlevels id.
 The query references the Joomla viewlevels table and the Joomla user_usergroup_map table to determine which records in the joined table match the current logged in user's authorized view levels.
 This removes from the drop-down of the database join's filter, any records that the user is not authorized to see.

+### Please select

+- `Show please select`: If set to render as a dropdown you can toggle whether a please select option is included in the list.
+Does not effect radio / checkbox lists.
+-
+- `Value of please select option`: The text to record in the database if no option selected from the element.
+Defaults to .

+- `Label of please select option`: The label to show for the 'Please select' option - if none entered this defaults to 'Please select'.
+To modify the label shown in the dropdown filter (default "All") append it with ::, so:
+    Please select a city::Show all cities

+- `Placeholder`: HTML5 placeholder for autocomplete field.